 Clay mineral variation cannot be utilized to differentiate members of the Wolf Creek Formation, and the sand-fraction lithology generally overlaps.
 However, the limestone to dolomite ratio and grain-size distribution has been useful for discriminating between members (Hallberg, 1980a).
 Differentiation can be difficult in areas of isolated exposures where only one till is exposed (or the till varies to an end member within its range).
 Typically, the Hickory Hills member almost always has more sand than silt and has higher values for total carbonate and sedimentary grains than the Aurora or Winthrop members.
-The Hickory Hills member also has a low limestone to dolomite ratio.
-Both the Aurora and Winthrop members have more silt than sand, a high limestone to dolomite ratio, and often do not have dolomite.
+The Hickory Hills member also has a low limestone to dolomite ratio, and often do not have dolomite.
 Overall, these similarities between the Aurora and Winthrop members make it difficult to distinguish the two if only one is present.
 The Winthrop generally has lower values for total carbonates and sedimentary grains.
 Regional Extent and Thickness: Due to the limited number of positive identifications, the thickness of the Winthrop Till Member is poorly known and difficult to determine.
-In the composite Winthrop locality it varies from 2 to about 15 feet (0.6-4.6 m), and has a thickness of 48 feet (14.6 m) in the 4-Mile Creek area.
+In the composite Winthrop locality, it varies from 2 to about 15 feet (0.6-4.6 m), and has a thickness of 48 feet (14.6 m) in the 4-Mile Creek area.

 Origin: The Winthrop Member of the Wolf Creek Formation consists of deposits associated with an advance of Pre-Illinoian ice.
-Based on the physical properties of these deposits (massive structure, high density, uniform texture) they likely represent a basal, or subglacial, till facies.
+Based on the physical properties of these deposits (massive structure, high density, uniform texture), they likely represent a basal, or subglacial, till facies.